shubham21/vimfiles/README.md

 $ git submodule update
 ```

-> You can also do the above in one setp
+> You can also do the above in one step

 ```sh
 $ cd $HOME